-What a conference!
+What a Conference!
 UK National Contact Centre Conference 2023 - CCMA

 The CCMA also launched its “Standards Framework” at the event, which is designed to provide a pathway to operational excellence.
 Kate Law, Membership & Learning Director, CCMA, talked through the benefits of the Standards Framework and how contact centres can now become Accredited, supporting industry leaders to continue raising the standards in our industry.

-Adapting to changes: A masterclass from Hastings Direct
+Adapting to Changes: A Masterclass from Hastings Direct

 Another success story was shared by Hastings Direct.
 Their performance management team successfully navigated the company through GIPP by reacting quickly to all changes in behaviour, whilst delivering the highest answer rates in four years.
-By implementing a lot of change in 2022 to their operational functions, through supporting each other, it has positively increased customer perception and enabled their operational teams to continue providing high standards to customers.
+By implementing a lot of change in 2022 to their operational functions based on supporting each other through the process.
+It has positively increased customer perception and enabled their operational teams to continue providing high standards to customers.
 The judges at the UK National Contact Centre Awards described their support team as ‘genuinely the best presentation I have seen and heard’ due to the team always looking to the future to enhance both the customer and employee journey.

 The Most Effective New Employee Experience

 An interesting talk on talent was from Dwr Cymru Welsh Water about creating a refreshed new employee experience.
 New starter attrition dropped by 50% when they refreshed their new employee experience.
 This won them Gold for Best New Employee Experience at the UK National Contact Centre Awards 2023.
-From candidate attraction through recruitment and building confidence and skills during onboarding with classroom training, Nichola Walden, Customer Hub Manager shared the changes they made, giving attendees lots of ideas along the way.
+Nichola Walden, Customer Hub Manager, shared the changes made throughout the entire candidate journey, starting from attracting candidates, the recruitment process, and fostering confidence and skill development during onboarding with classroom training.
+Her presentation was rich with insights and practical ideas for the attendees

 Harmonising Talent and Technology